 a.
 You shall not offer to the LORD that which is bruised or crushed: If an animal was castrated in some way (bruised or crushed, or torn or cut) it was not acceptable for sacrifice.
 It didn’t matter if the castration happened accidentally or on purpose.

 i.
-The idea of castration is not clear in the New King James translation, but is in many others.
-The New American Standard Bible reads: Also anything with its testicles bruised or crushed or torn or cut, you shall not offer to the LORD, or sacrifice in your land.
-Most all modern translation agree with this rendering.
+The idea of castration is not clear in the New King James translation but is in many others.
+The New American Standard Bible (1995) reads: Also anything with its testicles bruised or crushed or torn or cut, you shall not offer to the LORD, or sacrifice in your land.
+Most modern translations agree with this rendering.

 b.
-Nor from a foreigner’s hand shall you offer any of these: God would not accept such defective sacrifices from an Israeli or from foreigner.
-If an Israeli bought a castrated animal from a foreigner’s hand they could not offer it.
+Nor from a foreigner’s hand shall you offer any of these: God would not accept such defective sacrifices from an Israelite or from a foreigner.
+If an Israelite bought a castrated animal from a foreigner’s hand they could not offer it.

 4. (26-30) When animals may be offered as sacrifices.

 And the LORD spoke to Moses, saying: “When a bull or a sheep or a goat is born, it shall be seven days with its mother; and from the eighth day and thereafter it shall be accepted as an offering made by fire to the LORD.
 Whether it is a cow or ewe, do not kill both her and her young on the same day.
 And when you offer a sacrifice of thanksgiving to the LORD, offer it of your own free will.
 On the same day it shall be eaten; you shall leave none of it until morning: I am the LORD.